nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 CMC uses two Webpack configurations (three really, the last one is a clone of webpack.config.dev.js living inside of karma.conf.js but ignore that for now).
 One configuration, `webpack.config.js`, is used for development versions of CMC and is configured to provide [JS/CSS sourcemaps](http://blog.teamtreehouse.com/introduction-source-maps) for debugging as well as [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html) and live reloading via [BrowserSync](https://browsersync.io/) for automatic reloading of certain pieces of code and CSS while maintaining application state and without refreshing the page.
 The other configuration, `webpack.prod.js`, is used for production and produces the optimized, minified, uglified, duplicate dependency reduced, static application output.

 ##### Development Mode
 When you are developing an application using CMC, you will most often want to use the development webpack configuration.
 This configuration is most easily used by running the `npm start` command which in turn runs `npm run open:src` which runs `scripts/srcServer.js` using node.
 This script imports the development webpack configuration and uses browserSync to serve the output files and enable hot module reloading.
 If you take a look at the size of the output bundle in a browser development tool you'll see that it's quite large.
 This is normal since the bundle is not optimized at all and contains many sourcemaps.
 The final production bundle will be much smaller so not to worry!
 When you first boot up the development server it may take a few seconds but will then be fairly quick to live reload (say if you change and save some imported CSS in your editor, you should see the actual page CSS change almost instantly).
 Also note that no files are actually output during the development build and are instead served in-memory.
-For more information on development webpack configuration pleease view [https://webpack.github.io/docs/](webpack documentation).
+For more information on development webpack configuration please view [https://webpack.github.io/docs/](webpack documentation).
 The development configuration is also thoroughly commented.

 ##### Production Mode
 The production webpack configuration is useful for creating optimized static builds of your application.
 As a result, all of the development tools like sourcemaps, hot reloading, etc., are not used.
 The main use of this configuration is for when you want to deploy your application out to your users, so you won't usually be running it very often yourself (although your Continuous Integration Service might be!) since the build can take up to a few minutes to complete.
 However, it can be useful to run the build yourself every so often (even if you have a CI/CD service) to: